Literature Units 3 And 4

 You will become familiar with the literary devices that authors use in creating meaning in a text and will have the opportunity to develop coherent and insightful essay responses to texts.

-We will be comparing A Taste of Honey (the play script) to the film of the same name.
-Purchase details for the play and film are below.
+We will be comparing A Taste of Honey (the play script) with the film of the same name.
+Purchase details for the play and film are below:

 Delaney, Shelagh, A Taste of Honey, Methuen Drama/Bloomsbury, 2016 (Play script)